LynnrinChan/lineage_wiki/pages/internal/adding_device.md

 ## Requirements for adding a device

-The LineageOS wiki provides instructions based on the assumption that your device has got its device tree/kernel under the [LineageOS GitHub organization](https://github.com/LineageOS), and that it supports building Lineage 13.0 or higher.
+The Lynnrin-AOSP wiki provides instructions based on the assumption that your device has got its device tree/kernel under the [LineageOS GitHub organization](https://github.com/LineageOS), and that it supports building Lineage 13.0 or higher.
 If your device meets both those requirements, follow the instructions below to get your device set up.